18F/handbook/docs/policies/leaving-civicactions.md

 ## Offboarding process

 `Duplicate` the `Template` in the [Off-Boarding Tasks](<>) //NEED LINK to make a checklist.
 More detail for certain tasks is below.
-Note that, per CivicActions policy, the “technical offboardings” (access to any work system) need to happen within 24 hours of the person ending their work at CivicActions.
+Note that, per CivicActions policy, the "technical offboardings" (access to any work system) need to happen within 24 hours of the person ending their work at CivicActions.

 ### Supervisor

-* Work with the employee to transition the employee’s workload to other team members.
+* Work with the employee to transition the employee's workload to other team members.
 * Ensure they complete their last timesheet in Harvest.

 ### Talent Team